inbo/rl-flanders-checklist/README.md

 ## Workflow

-The source data is an Access database managed by [Dirk Maes](https://orcid.org/0000-0002-7947-3788) containing **all published red lists for Flanders** ([see included red lists](https://inbo.github.io/rl-flanders-checklist/index.html)).
+The source data is an Access database managed by [Dirk Maes](https://orcid.org/0000-0002-7947-3788) containing **all published red lists for Flanders** (see included [validated](https://inbo.github.io/rl-flanders-checklist/dwc_mapping_validated.html#35_preview_data) and [non-validated](https://inbo.github.io/rl-flanders-checklist/dwc_mapping_nonvalidated.html#35_preview_data) red lists).
 A taxon can appear on multiple red lists.
 The data are split into two datasets, depending on the type of red list:

 * **Validated red lists**: Contains information from red lists that are considered validated, i.e. which used quantitative criteria and a representative sample of occurrences across all ecological regions in Flanders for red list assessment.
 The database also contains life-history traits for these (`biome`, `biotope`, `cuddliness`, `lifespan`, `mobility`, `nutrient level`, `spine`) which have been included in the description extension.